rubickcz/dotfiles/README.md

 It is assumed you have the base Arch Linux system installed (follow [installation guide](https://wiki.archlinux.org/index.php/Installation_guide)).
 There's no need to install Xorg or any desktop environment, as it will be installed during dotfiles setup.
 You should only be logged in as a normal user and make sure `sudo` command works.

 ## Installation
-1. Clone the repository
+1. Clone the repository:
 ```
 $ git clone https://github.com/rubickcz/dotfiles.git && cd dotfiles
 ```
-2. Execute `setup.sh` and follow instructions.
+2. Execute `setup.sh` and follow instructions:
 ```
 $ ./setup.sh
 ```